aws-powertools/powertools-lambda-typescript/packages/parameters/README.md

 };
 ```

-Check the [docs](https://docs.powertools.aws.dev/lambda-typescript/latest/utilities/parameters/#fetching-secrets) for more examples, and [the advanced section](https://docs.powertools.aws.dev/lambda-typescript/latest/utilities/parameters/#advanced) for details about caching, transforms, customizing the underlying SDK, and more.
+Check the [docs](https://docs.powertools.aws.dev/lambda/typescript/latest/utilities/parameters/#fetching-secrets) for more examples, and [the advanced section](https://docs.powertools.aws.dev/lambda/typescript/latest/utilities/parameters/#advanced) for details about caching, transforms, customizing the underlying SDK, and more.

-### AppConfigProvider
+### Fetching configs from AWS AppConfig

 To get started, install the library and the corresponding AWS SDK for JavaScript v3: